George Murdoch: January 1886 Calgary Municipal Election

-The election occurred as planned in on January 6, 1886, with Murdoch and the councillors on the ballot and the "irregular voter list" in use.
-Travis served the returning officer with a judicial order forbidding him from receiving any vote for Murdoch which would have the effect of showing Murdoch's opponents having received a majority of the vote.
+The election occurred as planned on January 6, 1886, with Murdoch and the councillors on the ballot and the "irregular voter list" in use.
+Travis served the returning officer with a judicial order forbidding him from receiving any vote for Murdoch, which would have the effect of showing Murdoch's opponents having received a majority of the vote.
 The returning officer ignored Travis's order as there was no authority for it to be issued.

 The final result of the election showed Murdoch with a majority 180 votes and his opponent James Reilly with 18.
 Of the 78 names irregularly added to the voters' list, only 41 votes were cast.

+Murdoch was re-elected on January 4, 1886.

+Murdoch versus Travis controversy

+Murdoch held the post of mayor until October 21, 1886.
+But in October 1886, Travis found Murdoch in contempt of court and disallowed the result of the January election.
+A special Territorial Ordinance issued by stipendiary magistrate Jeremiah Travis removed from office Murdoch, as well as councillors Issac Sanford Freeze and Dr. Neville James Lindsay, effective October 21, 1886.

-Travis found Murdoch in contempt of court and disallowed the result of the election, instead installing James Reilly as mayor and other members as the council.
-The municipal government under Mayor Reilly was ineffective when the town's books and seal disappeared.
+Travis installed James Reilly as mayor and new members of the council.
+The municipal government under Mayor Reilly was rendered ineffective when the town's books and seal disappeared.

+During the Calgary Fire of 1886 it was thought that a firebreak would stop the blaze, and former mayor George Murdoch agreed and participated in the demolishing of his harness shop.
+Firefighters attempted to use gunpowder to blow up Murdoch's store.
+However, the attempt "failed owing to the force of the charge not being sufficiently concentrated", according to the Calgary Weekly Herald.
+(Note: MacEwan (1975), p.
+75) The fire break did help stop The fire, and it was extinguished.

+Federal authorities learned of Travis's dismissal of Murdoch, and they sent Judge Thomas Wardlaw Taylor of Winnipeg to investigate the situation.
+Taylor found Travis had exceeded his authority.
+His report "Precis of the case of Jeremiah Travis (late stipendiary magistrate at Calgary) as presented by the report of Mr. Justice Taylor and the correspondence and evidence" was released much later, in June 1887.

-The federal government acted before officially receiving Taylor's report by reorganized the courts of the Northwest Territories, and the Territorial Council called for a new municipal election in Calgary on November 3, 1886.
+The federal government acted before officially receiving Taylor's report by reorganizing the courts of the Northwest Territories, and the Territorial Council called for a new municipal election in Calgary on November 3, 1886.
 George Clift King was elected Mayor of Calgary.

 Later Municipal Politics

-Murdoch was elected town Councillor for single terms in both 1889 and 1895.
+Murdoch was elected town Councillor in both the 1889 and 1895.

-During the Calgary Fire of 1886 it was determined a firebreak would need to be formed, and former mayor George Murdoch agreed and participated in the demolishing of his harness shop.
-An attempt was made to use gunpowder to blow up Murdoch's store.
-However, the Calgary Weekly Herald noted "failed owing to the force of the charge not being sufficiently concentrated".
-(Note: MacEwan (1975), p.
-75) The fire was stopped and the extinguished after the break was created.